maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 - Quantum computing hardware overview
 - Quantum information theory: basic concepts

-Dates and time: Mondays 14-16h, online on zoom (link will be provided in the exercise group system), Tutorials: Wednesday and Thursday afternoon
+Dates and time: Mondays 14:16-16:00h, online on zoom (link will be provided in the exercise group system), first session on 12.04.2021, Tutorials: Wednesday and Thursday 16:15-18:00h

 Course requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.